QwertyTheCoder/Minecraft-Bedrock-Crack/README.md

 3. Download your desired MCBE version(300mb-600mb)
-3.33. after downloading it will be extracted and finaliezed 3.99. close `MCdownload` after downloaded
+3.33. after downloading it will be extracted and finaliezed 3.99. close `MCdownload.exe` after downloaded

 4.A file will appear `Minecraft-version.X.appx`